-Boeing Scrambles To Restore Faith In Its 737 MAX Airplane After Crashes
+Boeing Scrambles To Restore Faith In Its 737 Max Airplane After Crashes

 Teams of airplane designers and engineers work in cubicles or at tables just to the side of the production lines, allowing them to check on progress and troubleshoot problems as they come up.

-The work continues even though the finished planes won't be delivered to airlines while the 737 MAX remains grounded.
+The work continues even though the finished planes won't be delivered to airlines while the 737 Max remains grounded.
 That may be for some time yet.

 "There is a degradation, a strong degradation of trust here," says veteran aviation journalist Jon Ostrower, editor-in-chief of the online aviation trade publication, The Air Current.

-"I think it's important to remember that this is actually the second time we've seen this in the last decade," adds Ostrower, pointing to the grounding of Boeing 787 Dreamliner in 2013 because it's batteries were prone to catching fire.
+"I think it's important to remember that this is actually the second time we've seen this in the last decade," adds Ostrower, pointing to the grounding of the Boeing 787 Dreamliner in 2013 because its batteries were prone to catching fire.
 He notes that six years ago the same top Boeing engineering official, Sinnett, was holding similar briefings to reassure customers, regulators and the flying public that the company had developed solutions then to fix the problem.

 "It underscores how serious this is," Ostrower adds about the current 737 problems.